10 Important Things You Need to Do When Finishing Your Attic

 In most cases, you can actually save money by calling an HVAC contractor and having them install a free-standing, high-efficiency HVAC unit in the new attic space rather than tapping into your existing HVAC system.
 That’ll give you maximum temperature control at the lowest cost.

 Yes, You Should Install a Bathroom

-Adding a bathroom to your attic expansion costs a bundle, but trust us, it’s worth it.
-It makes the living space more, ah, livable—especially if you’re adding a bedroom.
-But even if you’re using it as an activity room or office, a bathroom makes the space more comfortable and it’ll improve resale value.
-Here are tile layout tips for tubs and showers.
+Adding a bathroom to your attic expansion costs a bundle, but it can be worth it.
+It makes the living space more, ah, livable—especially if you’re also adding a bedroom.
+But even if you’re planning to use your attic as an activity room or office, a bathroom makes the space more comfortable and it’ll improve resale value.

 Check Out All Insulation Options

-We won’t kid you, adding a bump out to your attic expansion plan will bump up the cost by a lot.
+We won’t kid you, adding a bump-out to your attic expansion plan will also bump up the cost by a lot.
 That’s because they require structural modifications.
-But an attic bump out is also the most cost-efficient way gain maximum usable space.
-Plus, a bump out is a great way to add windows, and that gets you more natural light and fresh air.
-Check out these very cool attic spaces.
+But an attic bump-out is also the most cost-efficient way gain maximum usable space.
+Plus, a bump=out is a great way to add windows, getting you more natural light and fresh air.

 Move the Plumbing Vents and Ditch the Flue